-Central Asia’s wide steppe is so easy to ride horses or camels over or walk over that there have always been a lot of people coming and going through Central Asia, and they bring their religious beliefs with them.
-So people in Central Asia believed in all kinds of different gods in all kinds of different ways.
+Central Asia’s wide steppe is very easy to ride horses or camels over or walk over.
+So there have always been a lot of people coming and going through Central Asia.
+Because they bring their religious beliefs with them, people in Central Asia believed in all kinds of different gods in all kinds of different ways.

 The first people we know much about from Central Asia were the Indo-Europeans, or Yamnaya.
 They were living in Central Asia by at least 3000 BC.
 Indo-European people worshipped gods who represented things in the Central Asian environment.
-In that steppe of vast sky and storms, there was a sky and storm god (related to the Greek god Zeus, the Indian god Indra, the Roman god Jupiter, and the German god Tyr).
+In that steppe of vast sky and storms, there was a sky and storm god.
+He was related to the Greek god Zeus, the Indian god Indra, the Roman god Jupiter, and the German god Tyr.

-About this same time, though, Cyrus the Great converted to the West Asian religion of Zoroastrianism, and some people in Central Asia thought they might convert to Zoroastrianism too.
+About this same time, though, Cyrus the Great in Iran converted to the West Asian religion of Zoroastrianism.
+So some people in Central Asia thought they might convert to Zoroastrianism too.
+The main god of Zoroastrianism was Ahura Mazda.
 Many people worshipped the god of justice and contracts, Mithra.

 About the same time, Christian missionaries also started to come from West Asia to Central Asia.
 They succeeded in getting some people, especially in Armenia, to convert to Christianity.
+Many people converted to an eastern kind of Christianity called Manichaeism.
 Other people in the same area converted to Judaism about the same time.

 Islam in Central Asia